-Below are the results from the 309 participants who received the U.S./Canada version of 10 Weeks to Vegan and took both the pre-test and the post-test.
+Below are the results from the 500 participants who received the U.S./Canada version of 10 Weeks to Vegan and took both the pre-test and the post-test.
 Please note, we excluded from our data participants who reported reading 0 of the emails and analyzed data from the remaining 500 participants.

 Although some participants identified a certain way (as described in the Self-Identification section above), their reported food intake didn’t always line up with those labels.
 The pre-test asks how often participants ate various animal products in the last month and the post-test asks how often in the last week.
 When we take into consideration participants’ reported diet, we see that there was actually a net gain of 55 vegans, or a change rate of 13% of non-vegans to vegans.